-Factual errors: While we try our hardest to find multiple reliable sources and fact check information, we understand that sometimes errors slip through in the editing process.
-As part of our goal to stay accountable our readership, any complaints about factual errors may be directed to firstname.lastname@example.org, which will reach our editor-in-chief.
+While we try our hardest to find multiple reliable sources and fact check information, we understand that sometimes errors slip through in the editing process.
+As part of our goal to stay accountable our readership, any complaints about factual errors may be directed to our contact us page, which has a form that allows for a direct message.
 All incidents will be investigated and the proper action will be taken.

 Furthermore, The Lariat is dedicated to making sure that readers gain something from our articles.
 We take measures to ensure that our writers and photographers are constructing information in the most honest and truthful way possible.
 All articles go through an intense editing cycle, and all articles will have at least three rounds of edits before being published in print or online.
 While our online site is aimed at producing quicker, more accessible content, we do not compromise quality in doing so.

 All articles marked “opinion” reflect the views of the author.
 All articles marked “editorial” reflect the views of the publication.
 Because most of our editorials are written by a single author after a publication discussion and consensus, we do give the author’s name in the byline.
 Opinion articles that are deemed to be hate speech by multiple editors will not be published.
 While we believe in the right to free speech, we do not believe in the right to belittle, harm, or marginalize others.

 The Lariat works to ensure that all material has a distinct purpose and journalistic integrity.
 In doing so, we welcome constant communication with our readers.